tejeeshr-spektra/build-your-first-power-bi-report/LabGuidepackageHOL2/Lab Guide/GettingStarted-V2.md

 In this lab, you took the Contoso Retail **Store Performance** report from a local `.pbix` file to a published, shared, refreshed, and design-polished business asset in the Power BI Service.
 You published to a workspace, built an executive dashboard, walked through workspace roles / direct sharing / app-based distribution, and configured scheduled refresh.
 You then applied a brand theme with conditional formatting, added backgrounds and card effects, brought in a certified custom visual from AppSource, wired up tooltips and bookmarks with a toggle button, and generated an AI-narrative summary with Copilot.
 The result is a board-ready report that stays current on its own and can be delivered to leadership through the sharing channel that fits their audience.

-## 🆘 Lab Support
+## 📞 Support Contact

-If you need any assistance at any point during the lab, please contact us at **cloudlabs-support@spektrasystems.com**.
-We are available 24/7 to help you out.
+The CloudLabs support team is available 24/7, 365 days a year, via email and live chat to ensure seamless assistance at any time.
+We offer dedicated support channels tailored specifically for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.

 Learner Support Contacts:
 - Email Support: cloudlabs-support@spektrasystems.com
 - Live Chat Support: https://cloudlabs.ai/labs-support